yvoronoy/awesome-english/README.md

 ## Listening
 ### Podcasts
 Listen podcasts anytime and anywhere to improve your listening skill.
-Podcasts often have transcripts and it allows you to listen and read at the same time.
+Podcasts often have transcripts and them allow you to listen and read at the same time.

 - [All Ears English](http://allearsenglish.com/) - Learn advanced conversational american english.
 - [ESL Podcasts](https://www.eslpod.com/) - Anyone who wants to improve their english speaking and listening skills.